Individual and Group Trauma-informed Mental Health Support

 Clients live in one of the DC Quadrants or “DMV area” (DC/VA/MD)

-If requests for services come from LGBTQ+ clients outside the area, we can assist with services if the trauma, abuse or violence occurred in the DC area.
+If requests for services come from LGBTQIA+ clients outside the area, we can assist with services if the trauma, abuse or violence occurred in the DC area.
 Otherwise, we can assist with info & referral to help get survivors connected to appropriate assistance.

 Financial Eligibility

-We do recognize, however, that it can be very difficult, even with resources, to find appropriate and affordable LGBTQ+ competent providers with immediate or reasonable availability.
+We do recognize, however, that it can be very difficult, even with resources, to find appropriate and affordable LGBTQIA+ competent providers with immediate or reasonable availability.
 We do our best to assist everyone who seeks help with us with support and with referrals.

 Time-limits, Frequency and Type of Support Sessions